Red-crowned toadlet fact sheet

 Red-crowned toadlets begin their life as jelly-like eggs.
 Unlike many amphibians, red-crowned toadlets lay their eggs on land.
 The female lays approximately 20 eggs in a nest made under damp leaf litter or in small log holes close to a water source.
 Some male toadlets have been seen guarding their nest.

-Red-crowned toadlet eggs laid on damp soil under leaves
+Jelly-like red-crowned toadlet eggs laid on damp soil beneath fallen leaves near a creek.

 A clutch of jelly-like red-crowned toadlet eggs